-&lt;sup>38 See Safeguarding Children from Abuse Linked to a Belief in Spirit Possession, Department of Health, 2007.
+34 See Safeguarding Children from Abuse Linked to a Belief in Spirit Possession, Department of Health, 2007.
 Now archived, but may be found here: [ARCHIVED CONTENT] Safeguarding Children from Abuse Linked to a Belief in Spirit Possession : The Department for Education (nationalarchives.gov.uk).
 See also Child Abuse Linked to a faith or beliefs | Cambridgeshire and Peterborough Safeguarding Partnership Board (safeguardingcambspeterborough.org.uk) for more information.
+35 Application of Safeguarding Guidance to Theological Education Institutions.
+(4th April 2024)